-7. RELATED WORK
+6. RELATED WORK

-We discuss work relevant to Paragon in the areas of DC scheduling, VM management, and workload rightsizing.
-We also present related work from scheduling for heterogeneous multicore chips.
+We discuss work relevant to Paragon in the areas of DC scheduling, VM management and workload rightsizing.
+We also present related work from scheduling for heterogeneous multi-core chips.

-Datacenter Scheduling.
-Recent work on DC scheduling has highlighted the importance of platform heterogeneity and workload interference.
-Mars et al. [2013, 2011] showed that the performance of Google workloads can vary by up to 40% due to heterogeneity even when considering only two SCs and up to 2× due to interference even when considering only two colocated applications.
-In Mars and Tang [2013], they present a system that uses combinatorial optimization to select the proper server configuration for a given workload.
-Mars et al. [2011] present a two-step method to characterize the sensitivity of workloads to memory pressure and the stress each application exercises to the memory subsystem.
-In the same spirit, Yang et al. [2013] apply a dynamic interference sensitivity detection scheme to preserve the performance of batch and latency-critical applications under colocation scenarios.
-Govindan et al. [2011] also present a scheme to quantify the effects of cache interference between consolidated workloads, although they require access to physical memory addresses.
-Zhang et al. [2013] use cycles-per-instruction (CPI) as a proxy for interference between workloads and throttle the offending corunners such that the applications return to their expected behavior.
-Finally, Nathuji et al. [2010] present a control-based resource allocation scheme that mitigates the effects of cache, memory, and hardware prefetching interference between coscheduled workloads.
+Datacenter scheduling: Recent work on DC scheduling has highlighted the importance of platform heterogeneity and workload interference.
+Mars et al. [27, 28] showed that the performance of Google workloads can vary by up to 40% due to heterogeneity even when considering only two SCs and up to 2x due to interference even when considering only two co-located applications.
+In [27], they present an offline scheme that used combinatorial optimization to select the proper SC for each workload.
+In [28], they present an offline, two-step method to characterize the sensitivity of workloads to memory pressure and the stress each application exercises to the memory subsystem.
+Govindan et al. [18] also present a scheme to quantify the effects of cache interference between consolidated workloads, although they require access to physical memory addresses.
+Finally, Nathuji et al. [32] present a control-based resource allocation scheme that mitigates the effects of cache, memory and hardware prefetching interference of co-scheduled workloads.
 In Paragon, we extend the concepts of heterogeneity and interference-aware DC scheduling in several ways.
-We provide an online, highly-accurate and low-overhead methodology that classifies applications for both heterogeneity and interference across multiple resources.
-We also show that our classification engine allows for efficient, online scheduling without using computationallyintensive techniques which require exhaustive search between colocation candidates.
+We provide an online, highly-accurate and lowoverhead methodology that classifies applications for both heterogeneity and interference across multiple resources.
+We also show that our classification engine allows for efficient, online scheduling without using computationally intensive techniques which require exhaustive search between colocation candidates.

-VM Management.
-VM management systems such as vSphere [VMWare vSphere], XenServer [Xenserver], or the VM platforms on EC2 [Amazon EC2], and Windows Azure [Windows Azure] can schedule diverse workloads submitted by a large number of users on the available servers.
-In general, these platforms account for application resource requirements, which they learn over time by monitoring workload execution.
-VMWare's Distributed Resources Scheduler (DRS) [VMWare-DRS 2012], for example, accounts for CPU and memory requirements when scheduling applications.
-Recently, DeepDive [Novakoviè et al. 2013] proposed a black-box system for management of virtual machines, which accounts for interference while keeping any migrations overheads minimal.
-Paragon can complement such systems by making efficient scheduling decisions based on heterogeneity and interference and detecting when an application should be considered for migration (rescheduling).
+VM management: VM management systems such as vSphere [41], XenServer [47] or the VM platforms on EC2 [13] and Windows Azure [43] can schedule diverse workloads submitted by a large number of users on the available servers.
+In general, these platforms account for application resource requirements which they learn over time by monitoring workload execution.
+Paragon can complement such systems by making efficient scheduling decisions based on heterogeneity and interference and detecting when an application should be considered for migration (re-scheduling).

-Resource Management and Rightsizing.
-There has been significant work on resource allocation in virtualized and nonvirtualized large-scale DCs, including Mesos [Hindman et al. 2011], Rightscale [Rightscale], CloudScale [Shen et al. 2011], Omega [Schwarzkopf et al. 2013]; resource containers [Banga et al. 1999], Dejavu [Vasić et al. 2012]; and the work by Chase et al. [2001].
-Mesos performs resource allocation between distributed computing frameworks like Hadoop or Spark [Hindman et al. 2011; Zaharia et al. 2012].
-Rightscale automatically scales out three-tier applications to react to changes in the load in Amazon's cloud service [Amazon EC2].
-CloudScale identifies application resource requirements using online demand prediction and prediction error handling, without a priori assumptions on application behavior [Shen et al. 2011].
-Omega is a shared-state two-level scheduler that exposes the full cluster state to each scheduler of individual frameworks, improving utilization [Schwarzkopf et al. 2013].
-Dejavu serves a similar goal by identifying a few workload classes, and, based on them, reuses previous resource allocations to minimize reallocation overheads [Vasić et al. 2012].
-Zhu et al. [2009] present a resource management scheme for virtualized DCs that preserves SLAs, and Gmach et al. [2007] provides a resource allocation scheme for DC applications that relies on the ability to predict their behavior a priori.
+Resource management and rightsizing: There has been significant work on resource allocation in virtualized and non-virtualized large-scale DCs, including Mesos [20], Rightscale [35], resource containers [2].
+Dejavu [39] and the work by Chase et al. [10].
+Mesos performs resource allocation between distributed computing frameworks like Hadoop or Spark [20].
+Rightscale automatically scales out 3-tier applications to react to changes in the load in Amazon's cloud service [35].
+Dejavu serves a similar goal by identifying a few workload classes and based on them, reuses previous resource allocations to minimize reallocation overheads [39].
+Zhu et al. [48] present a resource management scheme for virtualized DCs that preserves SLAs and Gmach et al. [16] a resource allocation scheme for DC applications that relies on the ability to predict their behavior a priori.
 In general, Paragon is complementary to resource allocation and rightsizing systems.
 Once such a system determines the amount of resources needed by an application (e.g., number of servers, memory capacity, etc.), Paragon can classify and schedule it on the proper hardware platform in a way that minimizes interference.
 Currently, Paragon focuses on online scheduling of previously unknown workloads.
-We will consider how to integrate Paragon with a rightsizing system for scheduling of long running, three-tier services in future work.
+We will consider how to integrate Paragon with a rightsizing system for scheduling long running, 3-tier services in future work.